Tag Archives: contemporary romance

 What’s worse, when I went to investigate on Goodreads, I found allegations that this is a rip-off of not Den of Vipers but Sarah Bailey‘s Four Horsemen series (which I have not read).
 I don’t know which derivation came first (and I suspect this is all old news in the book world), but I do know it’s at least one too many.

 Second, I don’t have a problem with PWP.
 But there being 3 books in this series suggests that it isn’t actually supposed to be porn without plot.
 Otherwise, what is carrying over into multiple books?
-But this moves so quickly, develops so little, and give the characters so little depth that it felt like a waste of my time.
+But this moves so quickly, develops so little, and gives the characters so little depth that it felt like a waste of my time.
 (It felt like Isaly decided she didn’t need to give us any more than an outline because we’ve all read the story so many times already that the reader is expected to be able to just flesh it out on their own.)

 Third, the sex.
 It wasn’t particularly enjoyable for me.
 I don’t want to kink shame anyone who is into such things, but I found the spitting and lack of respect very offputting.
 The spitting I will just let stand with ‘yuck.’
 But the lack of respect I want a word about.
 I am well aware that humiliation kink is a thing, and it’s super common in this genre.
 But when characters have known each other less than a day, have had no conversation, and the reader is given no reason to believe the man involved knows the woman’s preferences, all it feels like is internalized misogyny served up with pick-me garnish.
 It’s not sexy.